nixworks/public/news/2012/05/15/index.md

 ##### Yemen
 ### [At least 44 people are killed amid a Yemeni government offensive to retake Zinjibar and Jaar from Islamist militants.
 Among the casualties are three soldiers and at least 11 civilians. ](/news/2012/05/15/at-least-44-people-are-killed-amid-a-yemeni-government-offensive-to-retake-zinjibar-and-jaar-from-islamist-militants-among-the-casualties-a.md)
-_Context: Zinjibar, Ja'ar, Yemen_
+_Context: Yemen, Ja'ar, Zinjibar_

 ##### Colombia
 ### [A targeted bombing in the Colombian capital Bogota injures former Interior Minister Fernando Londono, and kills his driver and a police officer. ](/news/2012/05/15/a-targeted-bombing-in-the-colombian-capital-bogota-injures-former-interior-minister-fernando-londoa-o-and-kills-his-driver-and-a-police-off.md)
-_Context: Bogota, Interior Minister, Fernando Londono, Colombia_
+_Context: Bogota, Colombia, Interior Minister, Fernando Londono_

 ##### Mexican
 ### [Mexican author Carlos Fuentes, one of the leading authors of the Latin American literary boom, dies in Mexico aged 83. ](/news/2012/05/15/mexican-author-carlos-fuentes-one-of-the-leading-authors-of-the-latin-american-literary-boom-dies-in-mexico-aged-83.md)